For the unofficial therapist ready to finally show up for themselves

 Do any of these feel familiar?

 • “Yeah, I got it.”
 “No problem.”
 “No worries, I’ll take care of it.”
 “People have so much going on, I can make it happen.”
-You take on a lot.
+We’re super capable of taking on a lot.

 • The one everyone runs to when they need something.
-You get it, you listen deeply and reflectively.
-You’re reliable, dependable.
+We’re really good at holding things up and together without a second thought.

 Sometimes these can feel…